w5xd/RC1101/README.md

 <img src='BottomView.jpg' alt='BottomView.jpg'/>

 This is a build-it-yourself device that WriteLog can use at its control site to remote control rigs at your WriteLog-equipped home station.
+The device can also be used with WriteLog locally, <i>i.e.</i> at the rig position.
+(WriteLog restricts your use of the rig's front panel for the case of RC-1101 control.
+See the WriteLog documentation.)

 Documentation is published here to enable you to:
 <ul>